Consensys/doc.web3signer/docs/HowTo/Store-Keys-Vaults/Use-Azure.md

     !!! note

-        Depending on the authentication mode, not all client credentials will be available.
+        Depending on the authentication mode, not all client credentials are available.

 * Key name, which is the name of the secret.